 - Do you regularly use independent judgment to make important decisions?
 Rather than relying on a manual, do you have the leeway to think critically about several choices and then pull the trigger on one?

 If so, you might be an “administrator.”
-Administrators aren’t entitled to overtime wages.
+Administrators, like executives, aren’t entitled to overtime wages.

 What Is A Professional?

 Finally, we’ll take a look at “professionals,” our last type of white collar employees.

 - Do you perform work that requires “advanced knowledge” in a field like medicine, law or architecture?

 - Is that work traditionally considered “intellectual,” rather than routine or manual labor?

 - Did you earn an advanced degree for the field you work in?